MicrosoftDocs/licensed-hardware/licensed-hardware/proposal.md

 ---
 title: Licensed Hardware - Submitting a Proposal
-description: Licensed Hardware - Understanding the process to engage and submit a proposal to the Hardware Licensing team. ms.topic: conceptual ms.author: gaylonb
+description: Licensed Hardware - Understanding the process to engage and submit a proposal to the Hardware Licensing team ms.prod: gaming ms.topic: conceptual ms.author: gaylonb
 author: gaylonb